CodeYourFuture/Module-Data-Flows/debugging/code-reading/readme.md

 Explain why line 5 and line 8 output different numbers.

+-They output different numbers because line 5 logs the value of x within the function scope and line 8 logs the value of x in the global scope.

 ## Question 2

 Take a look at the following code: